We recognise that crime reduction and prevention is not the sole responsibility of the Police, but requires a partnership with the whole community.

-Supporting actions on the number one priority crime are the Alcohol Free Zones throughout the Shire.
-In all the town centres, drinking of alcohol in the streets and parks is not allowed.
+Supporting actions on the number one priority crime are the alcohol-free zones throughout the Shire.
+In all town centres drinking of alcohol in the streets and parks is not allowed.

-We have been successful in obtaining NSW Crime Prevention Funds to implement strategies and projects from the Safer Community Compact, including upgrades to street and park lighting, trail of a late night bus and an alcohol education campaign.
+We have been successful in obtaining NSW Crime Prevention funds to implement strategies and projects from the Safer Community Compact, including upgrades to street and park lighting, trial of a late night bus and an alcohol education campaign.

 For further information about community safety projects, contact Community Development 02 6626 7000.

-Assault (non domestic violence) and alcohol related crime are well documented for Byron Shire’s hotspot of Byron Bay CBD.
+Assault (non-domestic violence) and alcohol-related crime are well documented for the Byron Bay CBD.
 Byron Bay is a well-known tourist destination with over two million visitors each year.
-It is an entertainment precinct with high rates of alcohol-related violence especially during peak holiday times.
+It is an entertainment precinct with high rates of alcohol-related violence, especially during peak holiday times.
 Although recent crime prevention projects have reduced the statistics of alcohol-related assault, there is still a level of concern among the community and local businesses around high rates of anti-social behaviour on our streets.

-To help address these issues Byron Shire Council was the recipient of funding through the Australian Government's Safer Streets Program for the installation of CCTV cameras in the Byron Bay CBD.
+To help address these issues Byron Shire Council received funding through the Australian Government's Safer Streets Program for the installation of CCTV cameras in the Byron Bay CBD.

 Improved lighting and CCTV cameras have been installed in Apex Park and Jonson Street in the Byron Bay CBD.